-Fire detection and fire alarm devices for dwellings.
+BS 5446-2:2003 Fire detection and fire alarm devices for dwellings.
 Specification for heat alarms

-Fire detection and fire alarm systems for buildings.
+BS 5839-1:2002 Fire detection and fire alarm systems for buildings.
 Code of practice for system design, installation, commissioning and maintenance

-Fire detection and fire alarm systems for buildings.
+BS 5839-6:2004 Fire detection and fire alarm systems for buildings.
 Code of practice for the design, installation and maintenance of fire detection and fire alarm systems in dwellings

-Specification for fabrics for curtains and drapes.
+BS 5867-2:1980 Specification for fabrics for curtains and drapes.
 Flammability requirements

-Application of fire safety engineering principles to the design of buildings.
+BS 7974:2001 Application of fire safety engineering principles to the design of buildings.
 Code of practice

-Sprinkler systems for residential and domestic occupancies.
+BS 9251:2014 Sprinkler systems for domestic and residential occupancies.
 Code of practice